posted on the website: www.businessismore.eu

 - One point will be awarded for each secondary school student who has nominated an ambassador on their entry form.

 - In the case of a tie, the winner is the person who achieved the score in a shorter time.

 - The results of the Contest are announced on the website www.businessismore.eu no later than 14 days after the end of the registration on HSBC.

 - The prize for each of the five most active Ambassadors is a €50 gift card.

 - The prize will be sent by email within 14 days of the publication of the results and receipt of the Ambassador’s address details.

 - The Organizer reserves the right to award a prize of equal value to the winners of the Ambassador competition.

 Processing of personal data

-- the controller of his/her personal data processed as part of the HSBC is Europejska Fundacja Rozwoju Przedsiębiorczości, KRS: 0000836387, NIP: 5213894656, with its registered office at ul.
-Czerniakowska 24/39, 00-714 Warszawa
+- the administrator of the personal data processed as part of the competitions referred to in paragraph 1 is the European Foundation for Entrepreneurship Development, KRS: 0000836387 NIP: 5213894656, based in ul.
+Czerniakowska 24/39, 00-714 Warsaw

-- he/she has the right to object to further processing, and if he/she has given his/her consent to processing – withdraw that consent.
-The decision to exercise the right to withdraw the consent shall have no effect on the processing which took place before that withdrawal,
+- have the right to object to further processing, and in the case of consent to data processing to withdraw it.
+Exercising the right to withdraw consent does not affect the processing that took place until the withdrawal of consent,